-Comment The average processing time for change of circumstances was three days.
-This is an improvement on last quarte was achieved. r and the performance target of eight days
+The average processing time for change of circumstances was three days.
+This is an improvement on last quarter and the performance target of eight days was achieved.

 Average number of calendar days to process new claims for housing benefit and council tax reduction